senjoyee/document-chatbot-01/README.md

 10. Update `src/app/page.tsx` to use the Chatbot component.

+11. Ensure that the latest Avatar component from Shadcn is available;

+    ```npx shadcn@latest add avatar```

-11. Start the development server:
+12. Start the development server:

     ```
     npm run dev